-Crocodile Boat Tour – Explore the lagoons and mangrove forests around Holbox in search of crocodiles.
-Prices from £49 per person when booked through Expedia.
+Explore the lagoons and mangrove forests around Holbox in search of crocodiles and flamingos.
+Prices from $45 USD per person when booked online through Viator.

-Flamingo Spotting – Isla de Pasion, the small island close to Holbox, is the best place to see the area’s famous flamingos.
-You can book a boat tour to spot the birds to maximise your chances.
-But if you’re in Holbox on a backpacker budget, it’s also possible to walk to Isla de Pasion (you’ll have to wade/swim for a section too).
+Isla de Pasion, the small island close to Holbox, is the best place to see the area’s famous flamingos.
+You can book a boat tour to get there – there are plenty of companies locally so it’s easy to book direct.
+But if you’re backpacking Isla Holbox, it’s also possible to see the flamingos for free (see below).

 Free things to do in Holbox

-Relax – The main thing to do in Isla Holbox is chill out.
+The main thing to do in Isla Holbox is chill out!
 Laze on the beach or in a hammock, read a book, watch the sunset, and relax.
 There’s not much going on, so this is the perfect place for some serious R&R.

-Street Food – Just next to the main square in town, there’s a small market with a few stalls selling tacos, tortas (sandwiches), and empanadas.
-For traditional and cheap food on Holbox, this is the place to come.
-Tacos $15 MXN each.
+Close to the main square in town, there’s a small market with a few stalls selling tacos, tortas (sandwiches), and empanadas.
+For traditional Yucatecan cuisine and cheap eats on Holbox, this is the place to come.
+Tacos from $15 MXN each.

-Oliver’s – An adorably kitsch fifties style diner, with really good burgers, coke floats, and milkshakes.
+Oliver’s – An adorably kitsch fifties-style diner, with really good burgers, coke floats, and milkshakes.
 Very cute and really good fun!
-Burgers from $80 MXN (fries are extra).
 Find it on the main square.

-Et Voila – Another cute cafe serving up BBQ meat, sandwiches, and smoothies from a bright green camper van.
-Tacos from $70 MXN for a set of three.
-Particularly proud of their French baguette sandwiches.
+Las Almendras – A cute cafe serving up BBQ meat, sandwiches, and smoothies from a bright green camper van.

 A Mar Cafe – On the road between the main square and the beach, this small coffee shop has amazing brownies, and good coffee.
 Cappuccinos from $40 MXN.

 Beach Bar at Villa Flamingos – At the edge of the Yum-Balam Nature Reserve, Villa Flamingos is pretty quiet and feels cut off from the busy (by Holbox standards) beach strip.
-The beach bar is chilled, there’s a nice pool, and acapulco chairs on a deck overlooking the ocean.
-Great for chilled out vibes.
-Cocktails from $95 MXN.
+The beach bar is chilled, there’s a nice pool, and Acapulco chairs on a deck overlooking the ocean.
+Great for chilled-out vibes.

-Hostels – Cocktails at both Tribu Hostel and Bucaneros start from $50 MXN, so these are probably the cheapest places on Holbox for a mojito or two!
+Hostels – Drinks at both Tribu Hostel and Bucaneros started from $50 MXN on my first visit to the island.
+They’ve probably gone up a bit now, but will still be the cheapest places on Isla Holbox for a cocktail.